Menu

 • Travel: getting to Washington is the responsibility of the participant.
 However, as a team we will coordinate ridesharing, airport pickup, and lodging.

 • Additional Info: Bear canisters required.
 We will camp in designated group campsites.
-Exact itinerary will depend on permits obtained on April 15th.
+Exact itinerary will depend on permits obtained in Jan.
+2026.

 ITINERARY:

-• DAY 3, Tuesday, June 24: Continue on approach another 6 miles, arrive at Glacier Meadows.
-Set up camp.
+• DAY 3, Wednesday, June 24: Continue on approach another 6 miles, arrive at Glacier Meadows.
+Set up camp, prepare for tomorrow, rest.

-• DAY 4, Wednesday, June 25: Climb the glaciers to the west summit, return to camp at Glacier Meadows, round trip approx. 6 miles.
+• DAY 4, Thursday, June 25: With an early start, climb the glaciers to the west summit, return to camp at Glacier Meadows, round trip approx. 6 miles.
+Celebrate and rest.

 IMPORTANT INFORMATION: